hyperledger/fabric/docs/source/private_data_tutorial.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 From inside the docker container, run the following commands to switch to
-the peer which is unauthorized to the marbles ``price`` private data.
+the peer which is unauthorized to access the marbles ``price`` private data.

  :guilabel:`Try it yourself`